 Because the pigment is not placed as deep as a normal tattoo, the results are semi-permanent.
 Your new brows will last between 1-2 years depending on your skin, and how well you take care of them.

-I booked my appointment at PhiBrows, an international company brought to South Africa by Jade Petkov.
-After spending years in the tattoo industry, Jade qualified as a Micro-pigmentation Specialist and opened PhiBrows S.A in 2015.
+I booked my appointment at Jade Petkov Academy.
+After spending years in the tattoo industry, Jade qualified as a Micro-pigmentation Specialist at PhiBrows and opened Jade Petkov Academy in 2015.

 Jade is now a PhiBrows master and trainer, equipping the next generation of South African artists with all the knowledge and skills she has learnt.
 Based in Townsend Office park in Bedfordview, Jade’s studio is quite central whether you’re coming from Pretoria or Johannesburg.
 And unlike other artists, Jade’s microblading price – which is R3 300 – includes a touch-up session.